evanx/config-transform-docker/README.md

 # config-transform-docker

-Input JSON or JS config and
+Input JSON or JS config for environment variables and format for docker run CLI

 ## Test